Incoming mobility fellowships

 Applying to an A*Midex mobility fellowship

 Until recently, we were accepting applications all year round for incoming mobility projects.
-However, due to the increasing number of applicants, we will determine deadlines for applications for 2017-18 (to be announced soon).
+However, due to the increasing number of applicants, we will determine deadlines for applications for 2017-18:

 Warning!
 Administrative procedure can be very long, especially for mobility from outside Europe.
-We encourage you to apply as early as possible, at least 3 months before mobility start (4 if you include August or December).
+We encourage you to contact us and apply as early as possible, at least 3 months before mobility start (4 if you include August or December).

 Here is a reminder of the sequence of events :